 - Developmental lactase deficiency presents itself in babies born prematurely, but improves over time.

 Note that in this post we’re looking at how to diagnose and test for lactose intolerance in adults.
-If you suspect your baby is suffering from lactose deficiency you should visit your GP.
+If you suspect your baby is suffering from lactose deficiency you should visit your doctor.

 How to diagnose a lactose intolerance

-The first thing you need to do in order to diagnose a lactose intolerance is recognise the symptoms.
+The first thing you need to do in order to diagnose a lactose intolerance is recognize the symptoms.
 The most common of these include:

 - Feeling bloated

 - Pain, cramps or rumbling in your stomach